Postgraduate diploma: India

 In India, there are a number of institutes and universities offering postgraduate diploma programs (PG Diploma).
 These post-graduate diploma programs are mainly one-year programs that are divided into two to four semesters, depending on hands-on training, field work, and credit requirements.
 These are master's level programs that only cover the essentials.
 These programs are mainly targeted to offer professional education and training to the candidates for the better employment opportunity and industry readiness.
 It is designed to provide in-depth exposure to concepts, scientific principles, implementation methodology of new approaches.
-Post-graduate diplomas in Management, Post-graduate diploma in Banking & Finance, Remote Sensing & GIS, Robotics, Industrial Maintenance Engineering and Advanced Manufacturing Technology, are examples of courses offered in India.
+Post-graduate diplomas in Management ,Post-graduate diploma in Banking & Finance, Financial Economics, Business Analytics, Remote Sensing & GIS, Robotics, Industrial Maintenance Engineering and Advanced Manufacturing Technology, are examples of courses offered in India.
 Certain institutes provide postgraduate diploma programs which satisfies the credit requirement for a master's program with increased number of lower credit courses for 2 years, these programs are provisionally considered equivalent to a master's level.
 Postgraduate diploma programs are meant for those with a bachelor's degree to gain an advanced technical grasp and to those with a master's degree to enhance their interdisciplinary/translation grasp.